siemens/gencmpclient/README.md

 The Generic CMP client API specification is available in the [doc](doc/) folder.

+A recoding of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).

 The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://code.siemens.com/mo_mm_linux_distribution/securityUtilities/blob/development/README.md).